yc3136/vocabloom/docs/technical-design.md

 - Search and filter capabilities within user's content
 - Public content discovery for all translations and flashcards
 - Quick flashcard discovery and sharing
+- Unified discovery and search interface (Milestone 3)
-- Integration with public content discovery (Milestone 3)
+- Story generation and discovery (Milestone 3)

 **Implementation Benefits:**
 - **Simple Design:** No unnecessary `words` table - `original_word` acts as natural key